Anyonic analogue of optical Mach-Zehnder interferometer: Models

 where $\rho_i = e\partial_x\phi_i/2\pi$ is the electron density in channel $i=1,2$.
 Using Hamilton's equations of motion, we find the tunneling current operator $I_T$, which in the interaction representation is given as

 In the interaction representation, the tunneling operator $T$ gets multiplied with a phase $e^{-i\omega_q t}$, where $\omega_q = e^* V/\hbar$:

 Additionally, we note that the difference in the chemical potentials results in different average densities in the modes.
-The mean charge densities in the edge modes can be found by minimizing the Hamiltonian $K_0$.
+The mean charge densities in the edge modes can be found by minimizing the Hamiltonian $K_0$ with respect to the charge densities $\rho_i$.
 This yields $\langle \rho_i\rangle = \nu_i e^{2}V_i/2\pi\hbar v_i$.
 By shifting the fields $\phi_i \rightarrow \phi_i + (e\nu_i V_i /\hbar v_i)x$, we set the average density to zero for both modes at the price of introducing a phase factor in the tunneling operator,

-We denote the density-induced phase $\theta(x,y) \equiv e^*(V_1x/v_1 - V_2 y/v_2)/\hbar$.
+We denote the voltage-induced phase $\theta(x,y) \equiv e^*(V_1x/v_1 - V_2 y/v_2)/\hbar$.
 After taking into account the effect of different chemical potentials on the two channels, the tunneling operators in the interaction representation are given by

 With these transformations, we will perturbatively (in tunneling amplitudes $|\Gamma_i|$) compute the electric current, and subsequently, obtain an exact solution for the electric current and noise.
 In the next section, we introduce a setup for thermal transport.
 Maintaining the two edge modes at the same chemical potential results in no tunneling electric current; however, a non-equilibrium thermal current can flow if the two modes have different temperatures.
 We do not consider thermoelectric effects in this work.